Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Canada

-The Canadian approach to online gambling is directed at the provincial level, with each province and territory deciding which forms of sports betting and gambling to authorize.
+Online gambling in Canada is regulated at the provincial level, with each province and territory deciding which forms of betting to authorize.

 Most Canadian provinces offer some form of legal online betting.